Answers to some of the more frequently asked questions:

 Q: Can my kids come and watch?

 That depends.
 The fight night itself is R18 so as long as they can prove they are older than 18, sure.

 Q: When do corporate tables and tickets go on sale?

-We start offering tables out to sponsors at the start of the event planning process, then they open to contenders later on.
-Any tables left will likely be open to the public around Feb/March time.
-General admission tickets usually go on sale 6-8 weeks out from fight night.
+We start offering tables out to sponsors and contenders at the start of the event planning process, then open to the public shortly after.
+General admission tickets usually go on sale 8 weeks out from fight night.

 Q: Can I get my own sponsors?

 Sure thing!
 If your own company or someone you know wants to back you and promote your journey that's all good, but unless they are an official event sponsor we won't be able to provide any promotional services (Facebook endorsements or website content etc).

 All noted in the Welcome Document on the application page.

 Q: I've competed before, can I go again?